When and Why Positivity Backfires

 Victor Frankl, a survivor of Nazi concentration camps, illustrated the danger of too much positivity in his book, “Man’s Search for Meaning.”
 In it, he relates an important difference between survivors of Nazi concentration camps and those who perished.
 Prisoners who maintained repeated hopes that liberation would come on specific dates had their hopes dashed, which added to their stress.
 Many gave up their hopes too quickly.
 Others, who focused on sheer survival and coping tended to be the survivors.

 Negative Emotions Are Natural

-When people face difficult or threatening conditions, their negative emotions and fear reactions can help them work toward finding an eventual solution.
+When people face difficult or threatening conditions, their negative emotions and fear reactions motivate them to find an eventual solution.

 Leaders should not present false positive information that will soon be proven incorrect.
-Instead, they should positively reinforce the message that group efforts will eventually resolve the situation.
+Instead, they should reinforce the message that group efforts will eventually resolve the difficult situation.

 Predicting only Positive Outcomes Often Backfires

 In business and organizational leadership, there is often a tendency to project positive outcomes, even in the face of diminishing probabilities.
 Peale’s “Positive Thinking” leads many to avoid dealing with negative realities when interacting with those they supervise.
 As with the concentration camp prisoners, that strategy often leads to repeated evidence that the long-term optimistic view is unrealistic.
 Instead, realistic, positive short-term goals can energize a group and move it toward a desired result.